LivePersonInc/developer-center/pages/documents/data/personal-data-deletion/methods/create-delete-request.md

   |403 |  Not sufficient priviliges|
   |429 |  Requests threshold for current month was reached|
   |500 |  Internal server error|

+**Note**: by default, the requests threshold is set to 100 requests per calendar month.
+If you wish to change this, please contact your LivePerson Account Team.

   **Elements in the Response**